pbeens/ICS-Computer-Studies/Processing/ICS3C-Final-Project-2019.md

 The paddle position is to be controlled with the mouse y position.

-The width of the paddle is to be set globally with the varibale `paddle_width` and is to be set to 5% of the window width.
+The width of the paddle is to be set globally with the variable `paddle_width` and is to be set to 5% of the window width.

-The height of the paddle is to be set globally with the varibale `paddle_height` and is to be set to 15% of the window height.
+The height of the paddle is to be set globally with the variable `paddle_height` and is to be set to 15% of the window height.